Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

     * and the fourth line begins at offset 10.

+`getAllColumnOffsets()`:
+:   Return an array describing the relationship between bytecode instruction
+    offsets and source code positions in this script.
+Unlike getAllOffsets(), which returns all offsets that are entry points for each line, getAllColumnOffsets() returns all offsets that are entry points for each (line, column) pair.

+    The elements of the array are objects, each of which describes a single entry point, and contains the following properties:

+    * lineNumber: the line number for which offset is an entry point

+    * columnNumber: the column number for which offset is an entry point

+    * offset: the bytecode instruction offset of the entry point

+    For example, suppose we have a script for the following source code:

+    ```language-js
+    a=[]
+    for (i=1; i < 10; i++)
+        // It's hip to be square.
+        a[i] = i*i;
+    ```

+    Calling `getAllColumnOffsets()` on that code might yield an array like this:

+    ```language-js
+    [{ lineNumber: 0, columnNumber: 0, offset: 0 },
+     { lineNumber: 1, columnNumber: 5, offset: 5 },
+     { lineNumber: 1, columnNumber: 10, offset: 20 },
+     { lineNumber: 3, columnNumber: 4, offset: 10 }]

 <code>getLineOffsets(<i>line</i>)</code>
 :   Return an array of bytecode instruction offsets representing the entry
     points to source line <i>line</i>.
 If the script contains no executable